AustralianBioCommons/gen3-cdk-config-manager/README.md

 The expected files are:

--   `config.json`: Contains environment-specific configuration.
+-   `config.yaml`: Contains environment-specific configuration.
 -   `iamRolesConfig.yaml`: Defines IAM roles configuration for services.
 -   `clusterConfig.yaml`: Contains cluster configuration settings.
 -   `blueprint-repo.yaml`: Configuration for the blueprint repository.

 ### Running the Script

-You can run the configuration manager script with the following command:
+**Quick Start**

+1. Update the configuration files found in `src/config` with your own AWS account details.
+2. Deploy the configuration to your tools/management or dev account:

+        npx ts-node src/index.ts --configDir ./config --environments dev

+For subsequent config deployments, you will need provide the following flags `--updateenv` or `--updatenetwork`, or both , in order to make updates to existing parameter stores.

+Example:

-        npx ts-node src/index.ts --configDir <path-to-config-dir> --environments <env1> <env2> ... --update
+        npx ts-node src/index.ts --configDir <path-to-config-dir> \
+        --environments <env1> <env2> ... --updateenv --updatenetwork

 #### Parameters

 -   `--configDir`: (Optional) Path to the configuration directory.
 Defaults to `.secrets`.
 -   `--environments`: (Required) List of environments to process (e.g., `dev staging prod`).
--   `--update`: (Optional) Flag to overwrite existing parameters in SSM.
+-   `--updateenv`: (Optional) Flag to overwrite existing parameters in SSM.
+Defaults to `false`.
+-   `--updatenetwork`: (Optional) Flag to overwrite existing global parameter (`/gen3/config`) in SSM.
 Defaults to `false`.

 Script Details